Aggregation of financial markets: Limit order book markets

 The last step is to show that the limit order book given by~$F_d$ and~$F_s$ is settled.
 By~\eqref{eq:ordering_left_right_hand_derivative2} we have $p_d \leq p_s$, which implies the desired conclusion by observing that~$F_d(p_d)= F_s(p_s)=0.$ \end{proof}

-\begin{example} Let us consider an ideal market which is given by the utility function~$U(x,y)= \log x + \log y$.
-We consider the iso-util~$x \cdot y =T=A^2$ at temperature~$T$ or, equivalently, with mean activity~$A^2$.
-Let~$(x_0,y_0)$ denote the current supply level.
-Then the marginal price is given by~$\hat p = \frac{x_0}{y_0}$ and straightforward computations show that the RSF is given by
+\begin{example} Let us examine an ideal market from Definition~\ref{def:ideal_market}, which is given by the utility function $U(x,y)= \log x + \log y$ and used by Uniswap v2 as its automated market maker protocol.
+We consider the iso-util $x \cdot y =T=A^2$ at temperature $T$ or, equivalently, with mean activity $A$.
+Let $(x_0,y_0)$ denote the current supply level.
+Then, due to Proposition~\ref{p_gradient_characterization_prices}, the marginal price is $p_0 = \frac{x_0}{y_0}$ and a straightforward application of Proposition~\ref{prop:isoutil_to_lob} shows that the remaining demand function (RDF) is given by